vane/webpack-react-es6/README.md

 ### Steps to run code:

 1. npm install
-2. run webpack-dev-server
+2. npm run dev
-3. go to [http://localhost:8080/static/](http://localhost:8080/static/) to see hello world message
+3. go to [http://localhost:9000/](http://localhost:9000/) to see hello world message